7HR4IZ3/bottle-router/README.md

-# Bottle-router
+# Router
-Bottle extension to use namespace to better organize bottle routes
+Extension to use namespace to better organize routes

 # Usage
 Router to handle routes